 Section 31.
 When justified by special circumstances, the IT University is entitled to grant exemptions from the rules in the curriculum that have been laid down by the university and the university alone, cf. the Order on Study Programmes section 24, subsection 7.

 Subsection 2.
-The authority to grant exemptions stipulated in subsection 1 is administered by the Board of Studies ITU in the area of responsibility of the Board of Studies, cf. the Act on Universities section 18.
+The authority to grant exemptions stipulated in subsection 1 is administered by the Board of Studies ITU within its area of responsibility, cf. the Act on Universities section 18.